Snowflake-Labs/sfquickstarts/site/sfguides/src/fivetran_vineyard_assistant_chatbot/fivetran_vineyard_assistant_chatbot.md

 author: David Hrncir
 id: fivetran_vineyard_assistant_chatbot
-summary: Build a RAG Streamlit application using Fivetran and Snowflake in 30 minutes using structured data.
+summary: Build a RAG-based GenAI Streamlit application using Fivetran and Snowflake using structured data.
 categories: Getting-Started, Cortex
 environments: web
 status: Published
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: GenAI, RAG, Fivetran, chat

-# Fivetran - Build a wine assistant RAG-based chatbot in 30 minutes on structured data!
+# Fivetran - Build a RAG-based, GenAI wine assistant chatbot in 30 minutes on structured data!
 <!-- ------------------------ -->
 ## Overview
 Duration: 3

 GenAI can be used to solve an unlimited number of problems, but this technology can be daunting.
 Defining the problem, acquiring data related to that problem, preparing the data, assigning the appropriate models and protocols, training the data, parameter tuning, etc.  Thankfully, there are numerous LLMs available that are ready for use and can be utilized for many use cases out of the box.
+So why RAG?
+RAG gives you the ability to utilize your custom dataset along with the LLM thereby expanding the LLMs reach on building customized responses using your valuable data.

-But first, we need data.
-Where is your most valuable data?
-Typically, the valuable data is in places like SaaS applications, ERPs, and databases.
-But that would be structured or semi-structured data right?
+First, where is your valuable data?
+Typically, your valuable data is in places like SaaS applications, ERPs, and databases; these are structured and semi-structured data sources.
 Second, we have to get that data into a data cloud.
 Third, we have to build a structure that LLMs can use.
 And fourth, we need to be able to build a simple application to allow us to ask questions on that data.
 Sounds hard, but it's not...thanks to Fivetran and Snowflake!

 And if we are going to build a GenAI app, why not make it a fun one?
-Today you are going to build a RAG-based GenAI application that will serve as a wine assistant to help guide you through more than 700 wineries in the California wine region.
-You will be able to ask questions against this wine data to summarization, build a wine region trip, compare wineries...you name it.
-And don't worry, we'll give you some examples to try.
-I know what you are thinking...how can we get all of this done in 30 minutes?
+Today you are going to build a RAG-based, GenAI application that will serve as a wine assistant to help guide you through 700+ real wineries in the California wine region.
+You will be able to build a wine region trip for different California wine regions, compare wineries and their attributes...you name it.
+And don't worry, we'll give you some example prompts to try.

-Fivetran can replicate all of your data from over [600+ data sources](https://www.fivetran.com/connectors) directly into Snowflake (along with many other destinations like Iceberg data lakes) in a fast, secure, SaaS-based, automated, no-code manner where most connectors take less than 5 minutes to set up.
-Imagine needing to combine many different data sources into a structure for analytics, or in this case GenAI, and all of that data fully automated and replicated into Snowflake from your data sources utilizing change data capture...the sky is the limit!
+Fivetran can replicate all of your data from over [600+ data sources](https://www.fivetran.com/connectors) directly into Snowflake, or an Iceberg data lake.
+Fivetran does this in a fast, secure, SaaS-based, automated, no-code manner where most connectors take less than 5 minutes to set up allowing you to perform all your Snowflake data workloads, in this case GenAI, just as if you were connected to all your source systems.
+The sky is the limit!

 Snowflake Cortex will be used to handle all of the GenAI needs with ease making this daunting task seem simple.
-We are going to be using structured data from a Postgres database.
+Most GenAI applications utilize unstructured data.
+We are going to be using structured data from a PostgreSQL database.
 That's right...no stagnant PDFs or HTML files...database data.
 So let’s get started!

+> aside positive
+> Secondary Source:  At the end of this lab guide, there are instructions on how to use the secondary wine data source (Amazon S3) if the Postgres database is inaccessible.
+>

 ### Prerequisites
 - Existing Snowflake account, or a [new Snowflake trial account](https://signup.snowflake.com/?utm_cta=quickstarts_), with 'AccountAdmin' role.
+If 'AccountAdmin' is not available, you will need to get a user with AccountAdmin privileges to grant access to Cortex features described below.
-If setting up a new trial account, ensure to select the "Enterprise" edition when prompted to gain access to more Snowflake features!
+- Or, if setting up a new trial account, ensure to select the "Enterprise" edition when prompted to gain access to more Snowflake features.
+If you use a new trial, you will automatically have admin access.
+- With either way, the role being used for the lab must be granted the SNOWFLAKE.CORTEX_USER database role which allows you to use the Cortex functions.

 ### What you'll learn in the lab